Collected stories from – ASHA

 We (and other visitors to our site) want to hear from you.
 Read the stories below to see what others are saying.
 You probably have insights that others would benefit from hearing, and we encourage you to share your story with us.

-ASHA sincerely appreciates all submissions which are confidential and anonymous.
+ASHA sincerely appreciates all confidential and anonymous submissions.
 All submissions are the property of ASHA and can be edited for length and clarity.
 Due to the large volume of emails we receive, we regret we cannot respond to every email.
 If you want information, referrals, or materials, please browse our website or check out our Person2Person phone service.
 Questions about STDs can be posted on our online support site at Inspire.

 I suffer from a stigma, not a disease.